-- A notice of copyright as to the person's name, often labeled "Common Law Copyright Notice." - "Registered Warrant Claim for Trust Special Deposit." - Filings responding to traffic tickets or other charges labeling those documents as "abandoned paperwork" and demanding that the court official respond with authentication of authority, a certified copy of the official's oath, a certified copy of the officials "Bar Bond", and so on.

-- A response to a traffic ticket or other charge labeled as an "Affidavit of Specific Negative Averment, Opportunity to Cure, and Counterclaim." - "Negative averment" appears on various documents, with the idea that it puts the burden on the official to respond. - "Notice of International Commercial Claim Within The Admiralty ab initio Administrative Remedy." - Notices of default and commercial liens and demands for payment. - "Express Specific Reservations of Rights." - "Certification of Non-Response." - An invoice for an outrageous sum of money, in the millions or billions of dollars. - "Non-Negotiable Declaration in the Form for Trust Affidavit in Commerce." - "Notice of Default for Notice and Demand for Full Disclosure." - "Affidavit of Citizenship and Domicile." - "Legal Notice: Right to Travel." - "Notice of Dishonor." - "Notice of Silver Surety Bond." - "Asseveration." - "Non-Statutory Abatement: Notice of Default, Default Judgment, and Praecipe."
+- A notice of copyright as to the person's name, often labeled "Common Law Copyright Notice." - "Registered Warrant Claim for Trust Special Deposit." - Filings responding to traffic tickets or other charges labeling those documents as "abandoned paperwork" and demanding that the court official respond with authentication of authority, a certified copy of the official's oath, a certified copy of the officials "Bar Bond", and so on. - A response to a traffic ticket or other charge labeled as an "Affidavit of Specific Negative Averment, Opportunity to Cure, and Counterclaim." - "Negative averment" appears on various documents, with the idea that it puts the burden on the official to respond. - "Notice of International Commercial Claim Within The Admiralty ab initio Administrative Remedy." - Notices of default and commercial liens and demands for payment. - "Express Specific Reservations of Rights." - "Certification of Non-Response." - An invoice for an outrageous sum of money, in the millions or billions of dollars. - "Non-Negotiable Declaration in the Form for Trust Affidavit in Commerce." - "Notice of Default for Notice and Demand for Full Disclosure." - "Affidavit of Citizenship and Domicile." - "Legal Notice: Right to Travel." - "Notice of Dishonor." - "Notice of Silver Surety Bond." - "Asseveration." - "Non-Statutory Abatement: Notice of Default, Default Judgment, and Praecipe."

-It is common for sovereign citizens to attempt to file their document on legal-size paper.
+It is common for sovereign citizens to attempt to file their documents on legal-size paper.

 Sovereign citizens also use a "Charge Back Notice" in response to bills.
 The message intended by the notice is that the bill will be paid by the United States Treasury from the sovereign citizen's strawman account.
+It is common for documents that sovereign citizens file and send to businesses, banks, and court officials to say, in effect, that the failure to deny or respond is deemed by the sovereign to be acceptance of their position.

-Most significantly, sovereign citizens attempt to file false liens against public officials who have crossed them.
-Starting December 1, 2012, a new North Carolina statute, GS 14-118.6, made it a Class I felony to knowingly present for filing a false lien or encumbrance against the property of a public officer or employee based on that person's performance of official duties.
-The statute also establishes a procedure for the Register of Deeds to reject such a filing.
+Some of the most troublesome activities by sovereigns are their lawsuits and liens against public officials.
+Court can deal with frivolous lawsuits through Rule 11 sanctions, contempt and gatekeeper orders.
+A false liens can be more difficult to address because the official often does not know until much later that it has been filed and because filing offices generally are not charged with determining the legitimacy of a document before accepting it.
+To help address that problem the legislature in 2012 enacted a new statute, GS 14-118.6, making it a Class I felony to knowingly present for filing a false lien or encumbrance against the property of a public officer or employee based on that person's performance of official duties.
+The statute subsequently has been amended to include false claim's against an officials spouse or child as well.
+The statute also establishes a procedure for the Register of Deeds to reject such a filing and allows the public official to sue for treble damages under the unfair and deceptive trade practices law.

 This paper may be used for educational purposes without permission.

-Use for commercial purposes or without acknowledgement is prohibited.

-© 2012, 2013 School of Government, University of North Carolina at Chapel Hill.
+Use for commercial purposes or without acknowledgement is prohibited. © 2012, 2013 School of Government, University of North Carolina at Chapel Hill.